I couldn’t wait until my mom dropped me off at day camp.

 “Are you living in the city?”

 My eyebrows raised.
 “No, I’m at home.
-I’m moving this September.”
+I’m moving though this September.”

 As socials do – it ended.
 And as all socials goers do – they go to the bar.
-And as all good friends do – they arrange for the guy who’s obviously crushing to drive the girl home.
-Then, as all good friends do, they scamper from the bar.
+And as all good friends do – they arrange for the guy who’s obviously crushing on a girl to drive her home.
+And then those good friends scamper from the bar, grinning.

 Sure, it was logical for you to drive me home.
 We lived close.
 But we were practically strangers.
 Yes, our parents were friends.
 But we’d barely spoken since grade nine.
 Why did my adolescence mirror Dateline?

-We parked in my driveway, and you said what I wanted to hear ten years earlier, “I’d like to go out sometime.”
+We parked in my driveway, and you said what I wanted to hear at ten years old: “I’d like to go out sometime.”

 “I’d like that.”